El Salvador to build cryptocurrency-fueled "Bitcoin City"

 Bitcoin has been legal tender alongside the U.S. dollar since Sept.
 7.

 The government is backing Bitcoin with a $150 million fund.
-To incentivize Salvadorans to use it, the government offered $30 worth of credit to those who use its digital wallet.
+To incentivize Salvadorans to use it, the government offered $30 worth of credit to those using its digital wallet.

 Critics have warned that the currency’s lack of transparency could attract increased criminal activity to the country and that the digital currency’s wild swings in value would pose a risk to those holding it.